Using The Spoon Theory For Mental Health And Wellness

 For example, a person with chronic pain may have more intense pain when they wake up one morning than they did the day before.
 The mental and physical effort of managing this pain throughout the day may cost significant energy, or spoons.
 That could leave them with not enough left to engage in daily hygiene, eating, and work.
 With the help of the spoons theory framework, the person might decide to shower but not wash their hair, ask for accommodations to make their work less physically taxing, and/or use pre-made foods or meals so they can eat without it costing them too much effort.

-Does spoon theory apply to mental health?
+Does the spoon theory for mental health and wellness apply to lupus?

 Spoon theory was initially created to explain the impact of physical illnesses like lupus, immune system disorders, fibromyalgia, and multiple sclerosis.
 Since then, however, it’s been used by people who face any of a variety of conditions or situations that may affect their energy levels, from physical disabilities to mental health conditions to forms of neurodivergence like autism.